Frank Rich: The GOP Has Become the Anti-Law Enforcement Party

 The Trump anti–law enforcement campaign has been very effective in rallying the base.
 An Axios/SurveyMonkey poll last week showed that only 38 percent of Republicans approve of the FBI (as opposed to 64 percent of Democrats).
 Nunes’s next memo will reportedly go full Joe McCarthy and smear the State Department.
 Trump’s labeling of Democrats as traitors is another part of the offensive.
 The goal is nothing less than a full destabilization of the rule of law — all to help Trump, his son, and his son-in-law (at the very least) escape legal jeopardy in Mueller’s investigation into Russian interference and obstruction.

 It’s not just an idle daydream that Trump is now calling on the Pentagon to stage a costly Washington parade to show off America’s military might.
 His aim here, I’d suggest, is not just to impress North Korea and other American adversaries but to draw the military closer to him for when the crunch comes.
-He is hoping that the generals he constantly flatters (and appoints to White House posts) will be “loyal” to him when federal law enforcement, including the judiciary, or a potential post–Election Day Democratic majority in Congress, try to hold him accountable.
+He is hoping that the generals he constantly flatters (and appoints to White House posts) will be “loyal” to him when federal law enforcement, including the judiciary, or a potential post–Election Day Democratic majority in Congress, tries to hold him accountable.

 When Donald Trump looked for a success he could point to in his first year in office, he often turned to the stock market.
 Should he pick a new pet topic after the market turbulence of the past few days?